 Text spam is insidious for at least two reasons: SMS technology makes the sender anonymous (anyone can send a text from any number) and is within a context that is generally trusted (most texts are from close personal relations or businesses we work with).

 Here is an example of text spam that is literally criminal.
 It is an attempt to impersonate a bank and get me, the recipient, to share personal information.
-Notice the strange URL and the lack of security certificate (http:// rather than https://).
+Notice the strange URL and the lack of security certificate in the link (http:// rather than https://)

 This is a picture of a crime scene.
 They’re trying to break into my accounts or set up fake accounts in my name.
 Many people get messages like this every day.
 Depending on your phone plan, you may actually pay to get these scams.